 Dancing on Ice confirmed celebrity line-up for 2018

-Coronation Street actress Brooke Vincent was the first name revealed for the brand new series of DOI
+Actress Brooke Vincent, singer Cheryl Baker and reality star Kem Cetinay are the first names revealed for the brand new series of DOI

 Dancing on Ice have been teasing us with their celebrity reveals with a whole ton of rumours swirling about who’s taking part when the series returns next year, but now the first names are being confirmed by ITV.